 Networking is key and build relationships.
 Here, more than anywhere, skills and qualifications aside, people really go on their gut instinct and trust.
 There is so much competition, so if you click on a one-to-one basis, that’s what counts.
 And it’s the same vise-versa, while you have to be discerning, trust is super important.

 Astoria Park Pool and the different parks along the water in Astoria.
 The pool overlooks the river and the Triborough bridge, and the parks are full of families and kids and BBQ’s.
 I even saw a game of cricket (proper stumps and all).

 What do you like about being part of AWNY?

 The comfort of all the familiar cultural markers and the warm support I feel from the group.

 What was your biggest win this week?

-I found out my overall mark for my masters, a high distinction!
+My overall mark for my masters, a high distinction and golden key invite!

 What’s the biggest challenge or road block you’ve been faced with since being in NYC and how do you overcome it?

 I wanted to shift my career from its focus on arts and culture to something that had broader application.
 Doing an MBA was part of this shift, and networking and doing informational interviews have been key to understanding more about the industries I’m interested in and how they work in NYC.